johnwatson484/power-lines-fixture-service/README.md

 ```

 ## Develop application in container
-The application is dependent on an existing Docker network named `power-lines`.

 The service is dependent on a message broker.
 For development a RabbitMQ container is provided.